 My mom pointed this out – and this is a fail on both my sister + my part: we only packed our birks!
 If you go to the beach and go swimming, your shoes are going to get wet – you need flip flops!
 No need to complicate this; we like Havaianas.

 For going out at night, when you don’t want to wear your birks, reach for fun slides.
+Obviously the Hermes Oran Sandal is the gold standard here but I refuse to spend that much money on slides I’ll beat up!
 These Steve Madden slides are perfection.

 A great pair of cutoffs.